saltstack/salt/doc/topics/tutorials/gitfs.rst

 Similarly, the tag name ``salt/fileserver/gitfs/update`` can be replaced by anything, so long as the usage is consistent.

+The ``root`` user name in the hook script and sudo policy should be changed to match the user under which the minion is running.

 .. _`post-receive hook`: http://www.git-scm.com/book/en/Customizing-Git-Git-Hooks#Server-Side-Hooks